AlfrescoArchive/ttc-docs/workshop.md

 # Next Steps

+- You can add PostgreSQL and bind it to Query Service and Campaigns by uncommenting properties inside those projects
 - All Services are already built in with Zipkin for Tracing.
 So configuring Zipking should be matter of adding the Zipkin Helm Chart
 - Single Sign On: maybe using Keycloak Helm Chart
 - Monitoring with the ELK Stack, all the services are already including Spring Cloud Sleuth
 - Istio Service Mesh and rolling upgrades for campaigns
 - Spring Application Monitoring with Spring Cloud Kubernetes integration
 - Reactive UI with Webflux in the Query Service (half implemented already)
+- Adding Activiti Query GraphQL integration